 History of TOKYO SKYTREE

-After completion, TOKYO SKYTREE took over the role as main television broadcasting tower from Tokyo’s other iconic tower: Tokyo Tower.
-Built in 1958, Tokyo Tower had served as the main broadcasting tower over decades, but with the transition from analog to digital television broadcasting, there were some concerns that Tokyo Tower wouldn’t function properly.
+After completion, TOKYO SKYTREE took over the role of the main television broadcasting tower from Tokyo’s other iconic tower: Tokyo Tower.
+Built in 1958, Tokyo Tower had served as the main broadcasting tower for decades, but with the transition from analog to digital television broadcasting, there were some concerns that Tokyo Tower wouldn’t function properly.
 It was expected that the tall buildings near the tower would interfere with the signal transmission.
-As a result, Japan decided to built a new tower that should be (much) taller than Tokyo Tower, at least 600 meters to secure the stable transmission of signal in the region.
+As a result, Japan decided to build a new tower that should be (much) taller than Tokyo Tower, at least 600 meters to secure the stable transmission of signals in the region.

-TOKYO SKYTREE has some hidden fun facts to its name, for example the height of TOKYO SKYTREE, 634 meters, isn’t chosen at random.
+TOKYO SKYTREE has some hidden fun facts to its name, for example, the height of TOKYO SKYTREE, 634 meters, isn’t chosen at random.
 The number 634 can be read as musashi in Japanese, a historic name of the Tokyo Region.
-In addition, the colour white is a special colour called Skytree White.
-Skytree White is based on aijiro, the lightest shade of Japanese traditional indigo blue and represents the fusion of traditional Japanese beauty and neo-futuristic design
+In addition, the color white is a special color called Skytree White.
+Skytree White is based on aijiro, the lightest shade of Japanese traditional indigo blue, and represents the fusion of traditional Japanese beauty and neo-futuristic design

 Best views from the TOKYO SKYTREE observation decks